jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ![](images/1.%20Inheritance%20Main%20Concepts.018.png)

 The difference between the two is completely analogous to normal object inheritance and class inheritance.
-In system *object* inheritance changing the values of base members will directly change the base system.
+In system *object* inheritance changing the values of base members might directly change the base system.
 You are working directly on the base system.
 In system *class* inheritance you can freely change the values of the base members without affecting the base system.

 System inheritance is added behavior compared to normal inheritance, because any of the sub-objects can be redefined.
 Modules can also inherit from each other like *normal* objects, but you have to do this using the system interface notation as follows: